CodeWenjiu/szu_ec/doc_en.typ

 This pipeline structure is so effective that even modern microcontrollers, such as the Arm Cortex-M0+ found in household appliances, implement at least a two-stage pipeline.

+=== How Pipelining Accelerates CPU Execution Pipelining accelerates CPU execution by enabling multiple instructions to be processed simultaneously at different stages of the pipeline.
+Instead of waiting for one instruction to complete all five stages before starting the next, pipelining allows the processor to overlap the execution of instructions.
+For example:
+- While one instruction is in the "Execute" stage, another can be in the "Decode" stage, and yet another in the "Fetch" stage.

+This overlapping of instruction execution increases the instruction throughput, effectively allowing the processor to complete more instructions in the same amount of time.
+The key principle behind pipelining is parallelism, where different hardware units handle different stages of instruction execution concurrently.

+By dividing the instruction execution process into smaller, manageable stages, pipelining also enables higher clock frequencies.
+Each stage performs a simpler operation, which can be optimized to run faster, thereby increasing the overall speed of the processor.
+However, the efficiency of pipelining depends on minimizing pipeline stalls caused by hazards, as discussed in the "Pipeline Challenges" section.

 === Pipeline Challenges
 While pipelining significantly improves performance, it faces several challenges:
 - Data hazards: Dependencies between instructions that can cause incorrect execution